 fMRI vs. questionnaires = unconscious vs. conscious processing

-Our brain processes information in two ways: System 1 and System 2.
-This has been demonstrated in the pioneering study by Daniel Kahneman, who was the first psychologist ever to win a Nobel Prize for this in 2002.
+Our brain processes information in two pathways: System 1 and System 2.
+This has been demonstrated in the pioneering study by Daniel Kahneman, who was the first psychologist to win a Nobel Prize in 2002.

-- System 1: the brains' part responsible for quick, automatic and emotional decisions, often unconsciously.
+- System 1: responsible for quick, automatic and emotional decisions, often unconsciously.

-Kahneman's research has shown that we mainly make decisions based on System 1, so that we don't have to think.
-Our brain likes to avoid thinking, as it consumes energy.
-This contradicts the idea that we humans have about ourselves, that we make conscious and well-considered decisions (System 2).
+Kahneman's research has shown that we mainly make decisions based on System 1, to avoid thinking.
+Our brain likes to avoid thinking, as thinking consumes energy.
+This contradicts the idea that humans have about ourselves, that we make conscious and well thought-out decisions (System 2).
 We only think if we really have to.

-This is shown when respondents are asked to give their opinion.
-The conscious response is often different from the unconscious one.
-Unconscious reactions (or emotions) cannot be measured with questionnaires, but can be measured with fMRI.
+This is shown when test participants are asked to give their opinion - their conscious response is often different from their unconscious one.
+Unconscious reactions (or emotions) cannot be captured by questionnaires, but can be captured by fMRI.

 Research question: Is the Smint ad easy to follow?

 The Smint ad was studied by a well-known traditional qualitative market research company.
-Using questionnaires, they asked whether the ad was easy to follow (System 2).
-The scores on 'Enjoyment' and 'Ease of Understanding' were both very low, which meant that the ad didn't come out too well.
+Using questionnaires, they asked test participants whether the ad was easy to follow (System 2).
+The scores on 'Enjoyment' and 'Ease of Understanding' were both very low, which meant that the ad didn't score well.